 This includes using cell phones, ipods, laptops, or any other device that will distract them from classroom instruction.
 Students are allowed their tech devices before classes start, on breaks and at lunch.
-During instructional time, including spares and WIN/Literacy time, they are to put their devices away.
+During instructional time, students are to put their devices away.
 Staff may approve the devices for educational purposes.
 This would be an exception to the rule and is in place to allow teachers and students to use the technology appropriately.